aurora-website/website_v1/src/faq/README.md

 #### Warden LAB {Experimental}

-Currently it consist of 2 features i.e De-bloater & Nuke it.
+Currently it consists of two features i.e **De-bloater** & **Nuke it!**.
 These features are experimental, but it will surely improve with time.

 #### De-bloater (Requires Root):